Learn How to Troubleshoot QuerySurge Base API Issues

 3. QuerySurge is Down

-More often than not, the "Connection Refused" error message will be due to a missing QuerySurge instance.
-The Execution Library cannot interface with QuerySurge without a running application server.
+More often than not, the "Connection Refused" error message will be due to an inaccessible QuerySurge instance.
+The API library cannot interface with QuerySurge without a running application server.
 Check with our QuerySurge administrator to ensure that QuerySurge is operational, connected to the network, etc.

 Issue 3: "java.lang.reflect.InvocationTargetException"

 In this example, the QuerySurge username is 'admin' and the password is 'admin'.
-Note that, after the first Execution API run using these credentials, the credentials are encrypted in the file.
-The API works this way so that there are no plain-text QuerySurge credentials in the file.
+Note that, after the first Base API run using these credentials, the credentials are encrypted in the file.
+The API works this way to offer an option to avoid QuerySurge credentials in the file in plain-text .